-You can easily see in the left-hand side of the photo above the mortar consistency.
+You can easily see on the left-hand side of the photo above the mortar consistency.

-The difference in color was just a shift in product.
+The color difference was just a shift in product.

 5. Embed Ditra membrane into the mortar by running a wooden float across the surface and edges.

 Repeat process, working in manageable sections around the room.

 No need to be overly concerned if mortar seeps out of the edges of the seams.
 Eventually, the whole surface, including the “lugs” will need to be completely covered with thinset.

 The most important part is to achieve full coverage and that all seams are flat.
 It is advisable to check the underside of the sheets to verify complete coverage often.